-EQUALITY for Peace and Democracy conducted a two-day event under the title “National Symposium on Roadmap to Peace” on 18th and 19th January 2016 in Kabul.
+EQUALITY for Peace and Development conducted a two-day event under the title “National Symposium on Roadmap to Peace” on 18th and 19th January 2016 in Kabul.
 Around 110 peace activists and representatives of organizations working to promote peace such as influential tribal elders, members of High Peace Council, government entities, United Nations Assistance Mission in Afghanistan (UNAMA), Provincial Woman Network (PWN), academia, media and partner Civil Society Organizations (CSOs) from Kabul and provinces took part in this symposium.
 They discussed and provided input for the draft statement of Roadmap to Peace, which has been composed in the light of regional dialogue outcomes and input taken the research on Afghanistan Peace and Reintegration Program (APRP).

 This symposium was conducted with support of Open Society Afghanistan and included panel discussions and group works as well as final statement.